luciamartinf/Landmarks_generator/README.md

 * `--save_params`, `-sp`

-     Save best found hyperparameters params in a new file for reuse when retraining the model.
+     Save best found hyperparameters params in a new file to reuse them when retraining the model e.g. with more images.
 See `--params FILE`

 ## 2. Predict Landmarks